mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/navigation.rst

 You can learn more about the Krita Toolbars and how to configure them in over in the :ref:`Toolbars section <configure_toolbars>` of the manual.
 Putting these to effective use can really speed up the Artist's workflow, especially for users of Tablet-Monitors and Tablet-PCs.

+.. versionadded:: 5.0

+   In addition to shortcuts and the toolbar, you can also search and quickly through all actions via the action search bar, which is accessed with :kdb:`Ctrl + Enter`.

 Workspace Chooser
 ~~~~~~~~~~~~~~~~~